kenhoff/art-every-day/spec.md

 -   Repeat password field (must match) (but we might not need that, with reset password flow)
 -   Pick a username field (must be unique in the system - will have to check)
 -   "Create account" button (grayed out until all fields are satisfied)
+-   "Already have an account?
+Sign in here" link

 #### UI States